[2024 - now]: Current work:

 Download MSc dissertation PDF (in portuguese)

-[2010 - 2012]: Undergraduate's research project (part-time):
+[2010 - 2012]: Bachelor's research project (part-time):

-Implementing experiments for ultrafast spectroscopy on conjugated polymers
+Implementing experiments for ultrafast spectroscopy on conjugated polymers - measuring femtosecond energy transfer on bandgap-engineered polymers

 CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - ENDOSCOPY - MICROSCOPY - SUPER-RESOLUTION - BIOIMAGING - FLUORESCENCE - SPECTROSCOPY - NONLINEAR - BIOMEMBRANES - ACTIN FILAMENTS - CELL - FIBER PHOTOMETRY - NON-NEGATIVE MATRIX FACTORIZATOIN - NMF - PATTERN - MULTIMODE FIBER - RESEARCH - NEUROSCIENCE - BIOMOLECULAR INTERACTIONS - SFG - PUMP-PROBE - LIPID - PROTEIN - BIOMOLECULE - CARBOHYDRATES - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - ENDOSCOPY - MICROSCOPY - SUPER-RESOLUTION - BIOIMAGING - FLUORESCENCE - SPECTROSCOPY - NONLINEAR - BIOMEMBRANES - ACTIN FILAMENTS - CELL - FIBER PHOTOMETRY - NON-NEGATIVE MATRIX FACTORIZATOIN - NMF - PATTERN - MULTIMODE FIBER - RESEARCH - NEUROSCIENCE - BIOMOLECULAR INTERACTIONS - SFG - PUMP-PROBE - LIPID - PROTEIN - BIOMOLECULE - CARBOHYDRATES - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - ENDOSCOPY - MICROSCOPY - SUPER-RESOLUTION - BIOIMAGING - FLUORESCENCE - SPECTROSCOPY - NONLINEAR - BIOMEMBRANES - ACTIN FILAMENTS - CELL - FIBER PHOTOMETRY - NON-NEGATIVE MATRIX FACTORIZATOIN - NMF - PATTERN - MULTIMODE FIBER - RESEARCH - NEUROSCIENCE - BIOMOLECULAR INTERACTIONS - SFG - PUMP-PROBE - LIPID - PROTEIN - BIOMOLECULE - CARBOHYDRATES - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI -CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - ENDOSCOPY - MICROSCOPY - SUPER-RESOLUTION - BIOIMAGING - FLUORESCENCE - SPECTROSCOPY - NONLINEAR - BIOMEMBRANES - ACTIN FILAMENTS - CELL - FIBER PHOTOMETRY - NON-NEGATIVE MATRIX FACTORIZATOIN - NMF - PATTERN - MULTIMODE FIBER - RESEARCH - NEUROSCIENCE - BIOMOLECULAR INTERACTIONS - SFG - PUMP-PROBE - LIPID - PROTEIN - BIOMOLECULE - CARBOHYDRATES - CAIO VAZ RIMOLI - SCIENCE